antonbabenko/serverless.tf/README.md

 ### Test

-Running any tests required for serverless application with Terraform efficiently is rather tricky simply because Terraform was not designed to run tests.
+Running any tests required for serverless application with Terraform efficiently is rather tricky simply because Terraform was not designed to run scripts and get outputs.
 There are several options developers can use:

 1. [null_resource](https://www.terraform.io/docs/providers/null/resource.html) to run shell scripts without worrying about output.
 1. [Shell provider](https://github.com/scottwinkler/terraform-provider-shell) to manage Shell scripts as fully-fledged resources and have full control of a resource lifecycle handled by Terraform.